Zypre/WolcenMods/README.md

 Most of the interesting stuff is in umbra.pak, which means you can realistically only have 1 active mod at a time.

 ##### Installation:
-Put the file inside the steamapps/common folder, or put the contents of the Wolcen folder inside the base game folder, then run the game.
+Put the file inside the Wolcen/Game/ folder.

 ##### Uninstallation:
-Delete the file and verify integrity of game files on Steam (or try to run the game after deleting.
-I think Steam fixes the game by itself)
+Delete the file and verify integrity of game files on Steam.

 ## Descriptions: